Einsbernnn/CoffeeShop_POS/README.md

 ### Managing Inventory
 1. Navigate to the "Inventory" tab
 2. View current stock levels
-3. Update quantities as needed
+3. Update quantities as needed depends on the stack
 4. Monitor low stock alerts

 ### Generating Reports